CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

 Another limitation of the standard batch table is the difficulty in expressing metadata hierarchies.

-For example consider a tile that represents a city block.
+For example, consider a tile that represents a city block.
 The block itself contains metadata, the individual buildings contain metadata, and the building walls contain metadata.

-A tree diagram of the hierarchy might look like:
+A tree diagram of the hierarchy might look like this:

 - block
   - building